-Join James Williamson for an in-depth discussion in this video What is CSS?, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video What is CSS?, part of Learning CSS.

 - If you're brand new to web design,…it's often easy to get overwhelmed…at all the different technologies…and terminology used in web development.…Try to understand what you need to learn first…or even making sense of it all can be frustrating.…With that in mind, I want to take a moment to…define exactly what CSS is…and where it fits in a larger scheme of web design.…CSS, or Cascading Style Sheets, is a style sheet language…developed to control the presentation…of markup language documents like HTML.…You can think of HTML as controlling…the structure of the web,…while CSS controls the presentation of it.…